 - 2 tbsp extra virgin olive oil

-- Put well-washed tomatoes in a pot (I use a terracotta poand cook it on a flame that is not too high, when they begin to simmer, lower the flame again: cook the tomatoes until they release their liquid.
+- Put well-washed tomatoes in a pot (I use terracotta cookware and cook it on a flame that is not too high when they begin to simmer, lower the flame again: cook the tomatoes until they release their liquid.

 - Drain the excess water and pass the tomatoes through the passatutto with the disc that has the smaller holes, to obtain a dense sauce.

 - Fry the onion with oil and then add the tomato sauce, careful the hot oil can splash and burn you.

 - The tomato sauce should be cooked at a low and constant temperature.
 Add a pinch of bicarbonate, salt as required, and cook.

 - Obviously, the cooking time depends on your tastes, but in my opinion tomato sauce should not be over-cooked especially when it’s made with fresh tomatoes.

 - As soon as you feel it is cooked, turn off the heat and add some fresh basil leaves and a spoonful of extra-virgin olive oil.
 Mix and season your pasta.